Frankford, Philadelphia: Northwood

 In 1881, Alfred and Louis Burk founded Louis Burk, Inc., Philadelphia meat packers, and also built Atlantic City's original Steel Pier in 1898.
 Several other brothers were engaged in this family-run business.
 (Another brother, Henry Burk, was a well-known local politician.)

 As real-estate investors and developers in Philadelphia, they bought and sold large parcels of land in Northwood.
 To protect the integrity of the neighborhood, Louis Burk placed several various deed restrictions upon many of the tracts he sold.
-One variant form: